rancher/docs/content/rancher/v2.0-v2.4/en/cluster-provisioning/node-requirements/_index.md

 weight: 1
 ---

 This page describes the requirements for the Rancher managed Kubernetes clusters where your apps and services will be installed.
-These downstream clusters should be separate from the cluster (or single node) running Rancher.
+These downstream clusters should be separate from the three-node cluster running Rancher.

-> If Rancher is installed on a high-availability Kubernetes cluster, the Rancher server cluster and downstream clusters have different requirements.
+> If Rancher is installed on a high-availability Kubernetes cluster, the Rancher server three-node cluster and downstream clusters have different requirements.
 For Rancher installation requirements, refer to the node requirements in the [installation section.]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/requirements/)

 Make sure the nodes for the Rancher server fulfill the following requirements: